dchristle/sfsig/RFC.md

 #### 6.4.5 Security Considerations

 1. Root Key Protection:
-   - WSJT-X developer and NCDXF root keys must be kept extremely secure.
-We bake these keys into the WSJTX client software & they're used to sign DXpedition-specific keys.
-Anyone with access to these keys can thus create "authentic" DXpedition keypairs.
-As a matter of good hygeine, we should have an expiration of these keys & rotate them every ~2 years.
+   - WSJT-X developer and NCDXF root private keys must be kept secure.
+Since we include the corresponding public keys in the WSJT-X client software by default, and they're used to sign DXpedition-specific keys, anyone with access to the private keys can thus create "official" DXpedition keypairs.
+Fortunately, in the BTO protocol, there is no need to share or otherwise transmit the private keys outside the WSJT-X/NCDXF group.
+   - As a matter of good hygiene, we should have an expiration of these keys & rotate them every ~2 years.
-   - In the basic scheme where we bake these in, a software update would be required to update them.
-We could consider delivering key updates via the GitHub repository, similar to DXpedition-specific keys.
+   - Besides relying on a software update to update the root keys, we could consider delivering key updates via the GitHub repository, similar to DXpedition-specific keys.

 2. DXpedition Key Security/Verification
    - We only require that DXpeditions send us their public key, which we sign with the WSJT-X developer and NCDXF root keys.